-The tax income booked by L'Oréal S.A. in 2011 takes account of savings of $\[\in \]$ 72.8 million resulting from tax consolidation ($\[\in \]$ 17.9 million in 2010 and $\[\in \]$ 128.5 million in 2009).
-These savings mainly result from the utilisation of tax losses booked by companies in the tax group.

-The application of tax legislation led to an increase of €50.3 million in net profit for 2011, mainly reflecting the net charge to regulated provisions along with tax credits on research, corporate sponsorship activities and employee Profit Sharing.
+The tax income booked by L'Oréal S.A. in 2011 takes account of savings of €72.8 million resulting from tax consolidation (€117.9 million in 2010 and €128.5 million in 2009).
+These savings mainly result from the utilisation of tax losses booked by companies in the tax group. charge to regulated provisions along with tax credits on research, corporate sponsorship activities and employee Profit Sharing.